tprasadtp/ubuntu-post-install/docs/faq/debug.md

 You can chose from multiple debug modes. by setting DEBUG variable to one of the following

 - `DEBUG=1` Print debug messages
-- `DEBUG=internal` display some internal debug messages
+- `DEBUG=trace` Print debug messages and apt/dpkg/snap/ppa/pip logs.
-- `DEBUG=trace` Print debug, internal and also apt logs.
 Please note that This can generate a lot of output.

 ## Local testing

 You can use `./tests/local.sh --help` to test the scripts locally.
 It uses docker to build and test the script in simulate mode inside containers.
 This script requires two arguments __--distro__ and __--release__.
-They are used as parameters to build the Docker image from dockerfile in `dockerfiles/tests`.eg.to test the script on Ubuntu 18.04 bionic, run it as
+They are used as parameters to build the Docker image from dockerfile in `dockerfiles/tests`.eg. to test the script on Ubuntu 18.04 bionic, run it as
 `./tests/local.sh --distro ubuntu --release bionic`.

 !!! tip